mithrandie/csvq/docs/_posts/2006-01-02-datetime-functions.md

 _return_
 : [datetime]({{ '/reference/value.html#datetime' | relative_url }})

-Return the datetime value of current date and time.
+Returns a datetime value of current date and time.
-In a single query, all _NOW_ functions return the same value.
+In a single query, every this function returns the same value.

 ### DATETIME_FORMAT
 {: #datetime_format}